Last updated: July 9, 2020

 - A system for storing, archiving, and retrieving sent and received email messages

-The core differences between various email service providers boils down to different levels of service, flexibility, extent, and limitations for each of these four basic requirements.
+The core differences between various email service providers boils down to different levels of service, flexibility, extent, and limitations for each of these five basic requirements.

 How an Email Server Works